Pectus excavatum repair

 Before the Procedure

-- An (ECG) or (echo) that shows how the heart is functioning
+- An (ECG) and possibly an that shows how the heart is functioning

-- Pulmonary function tests (PFTs) to check for any breathing problems
+- Pulmonary function tests to check for breathing problems

-- What drugs your child is taking.
+- Medicines your child is taking.
 Include drugs, herbs, vitamins, or any other supplements you bought without a prescription.

 During the days before the surgery: